drandreaskrueger/chainhammer/chainreader/README.md

 cd energywebfoundation_energyweb-client
 ./target/release/parity --pruning=archive --geth --chain tobalaba --rpcapi "web3,eth,personal" --db-compaction=ssd --cache-size=2048
 ```
-It took about ~3 hours for >3 million transactions in the >4 million blocks of the "Tobalaba" chain.
+It took about ~3 hours for syncing the >3 million transactions in the >4 million blocks of the "Tobalaba" chain.

 ## step 1: create DB